kanduvisla/blipr/TEST_REPORT.md

 --- Improvements:

+- When no notes are selected cut/copy/paste = on notes/track/step
+- Shift1+Shift2+Note to directly edit a single note
+- Configuration: Midi PC representation needs to be represented +1 (1-16 instead of 0-15)
 - Missing page numbers / max pages
 - Missing transport / option to start / stop
 - (requires testing) Missing option to set BPM